-Section 7.
+Section 10.
 Return to Former Status

-A. When a member, who has been suspended for nonpayment of fees or assessments, removes such default by payment of fees or assessments then owing, plus an additional amount equivalent to one-half the delinquency, the suspension shall automatically be lifted and the member restored to former status.
-Return to former status shall be retroactive to inception of suspension, but shall not affect any proceeding for discipline of the member for professional misconduct.

-B. A person who has voluntarily resigned from membership shall be required to apply to the Board of Law Examiners and to comply with the rules of the Court pertaining to admission to the practice of law before resuming the practice of law.

-C. An inactive member may return to active status upon written application to the clerk and payment of fees for the current year.
+- A. When a member who has been suspended for nonpayment of fees or assessments removes the default by payment of fees or assessments then owing plus an additional amount equivalent to one-half the delinquency, the suspension will automatically be lifted and the member restored to former status.
+Return to former status is retroactive to inception of suspension, but does not affect any proceeding for discipline of the member for professional misconduct. - B. A person who has voluntarily resigned from membership must apply to the Board of Law Examiners and comply with the rules of the Court pertaining to admission to the practice of law before resuming the practice of law. - C. An inactive member may return to active status upon written application to the clerk and payment of fees for the current year.